pasqal-io/horqrux/docs/vqe.md

 ## Optimization with parameter-shift rule

-When using parameter shift rule, we recommend using the functions:
+When using parameter shift rule (PSR), we recommend using the functions:

 - `horqrux.differentiation.gpsr.jitted_no_shots` and `horqrux.differentiation.gpsr.jitted_finite_shots` as forward methods
 - `horqrux.differentiation.gpsr.no_shots_bwd` and `horqrux.differentiation.gpsr.finite_shots_bwd` as backward methods.